loadsmart/culture/practices/communication.md

 ### Lock your Calendar

-Organize you calendar by locking some time for lunch or other regular breaks you have.
-Also lock it when you will be OOO.
-This will prevent you from receiving meeting invites when you cannot attend it.
-Company wide meetings may still happen in these times.
+Organize your calendar by locking some time for lunch or other regular breaks you have.
+Also, lock it when you will be OOO.
+This will prevent you from receiving meeting invites when you cannot attend them.
+Company-wide meetings may still happen in these times.
 It is up to you to organize your time according to your priorities, both personal and at the company.